codio/site/source/docs/git/git-primer.html.markdown

 	# On branch master nothing to commit, working directory clean

-##Reverting Back to an earlier commit
-You can revert back to an earlier commit with `git revert`.
-First of all, find the commit that you want to revert to using `git log`.
-Here you can see the value of using proper commit messages.

-Copy and paste the long ID and then use the command `git revert d3e6bb138309f5f81017a4c11b67445e51c109a9'.

-You should be aware that any untracked files will be lost.
+##Reverting
+One of the nice things you can do is to revert your code back to an earlier commit. `git revert` is the command for rolling back like this.
+There are a number of ways to use this, simple uses are

+- `git revert 'commit id'` reverts back to the SHA (uid) you can see when you type `git log`
+- `git revert HEAD` will revert back to the last commit, throwing away any uncommitted changes
+- `git revert HEAD~n` for example HEAD~3 will revert to the 4rd last commit.
+- `git revert HEAD^^^` (count of ^ is like ~n) will also revert back to the 4th last commit

+There are more advanced usages which you should read up on such as the `-n`.
+Try [looking here](http://git-scm.com/docs/git-revert.html).

 ##Pushing to a remote repository
 If you want to send your committed changes to a remote repository, you will use the `git push` command.
 First, however, you need to make sure that you have a `remote` set up.